 Sheethal Reddy, PhD, joined the Children’s Healthcare of Atlanta team in 2011 as the clinical psychologist at the Strong4Life Clinic.
 Dr. Reddy helps patients and families make small but meaningful changes in their daily lives to improve their health and well-being.
 An expert in weight management, Dr. Reddy is a great source of advice on how to raise kids who feel good about their bodies at any size.

-As the mom of a 2-year-old boy, Dr. Reddy says that her biggest challenge is keeping her son entertained while she and her husband make dinner during the workweek.
+As the mom of a preschooler and a toddler, Dr. Reddy says that her biggest challenge is keeping her kids entertained while she and her husband make dinner during the workweek.

 She earned a PhD in clinical psychology in 2009 from Kent State University.
 An undergraduate alumna of the University of Florida (Go Gators!), she received a Bachelor of Science in psychology in 2002.